BooDoo/endtaxationbot/README.md

 It searches for "taxation" once per hour, requesting ten replies since the last reply it received.
 It replies to each search result, unless that result is from or mentions a user in a tweet already replied to from this search.
+The replies are spaced by one second.

-See the LICENSE file for text of BSD 2-Clause License.
+Released under a BSD 2-Clause License.
+See the LICENSE file.

 Bill St. Clair
 23 October 2014